Why does it matter whether you use standard mouse or a gaming mouse?

-As a player, if your aim is to reach new heights, you’ll need to be equipped with a mouse that can handle your skills.
-That’s where we come in.
+As a player, in order to keep growing and attaining new skills, you’ll need to be equipped with a mouse that won't hold you back.

 To further complicate matters, different gaming mice have different strengths.
 MOBA players, for instance, may feel more at home with a Razer Naga Hex V2, with its oblique arrangement of seven mechanical, quick-access buttons.
 Other players will find convenience in the Logitech G703 and G903 that are just as wireless while charging as they are while gaming.